wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/endpoint_examples/endpoint-error-handling.md

     that particular endpoint in the JConsole, which comes under **MBeans \> org.apache.synapse \> Endpoint** .
 This activates the endpoint again.
--   If the endpoint is defined under the endpoints list of the Management Console, manually activate the endpoint by clicking **Switch On** .

 ### Build and run